 UPC church office volunteers have the opportunity to serve the church while getting to know the administrative staff.
 The office relies on volunteers to assist us in welcoming visitors, answering the phone and simple clerical tasks.

 Our volunteers come in for a morning or afternoon shift and may help us out once a month, every other week or once a week.
 Substitute volunteers help us fill additional monthly shifts or as an occasional replacement for regular volunteers.

 All of our regular shifts are currently filled by church members.
-If you’re interested in volunteering as a substitute or if you have questions about volunteering in the church office, please contact Shelley Adams at email@example.com.
+If you’re interested in volunteering as a substitute or if you have questions about volunteering in the church office, please contact Shelley Adams (volunteers on Tuesday mornings in the church office).
 We appreciate all our volunteers and are very thankful for their service!

 Time and Talents Form

 At University Presbyterian Church, we work together to glorify and embody the Living Christ.
 We encourage you to ask yourself, “How am I a part of this Body?
 What passions, interests or gifts do I have to share?”
 To help us ensure that you’re active in the places where God is calling you, we invite you to share your Time and Talents on your Access ACS profile.
 Even if you’re not available to help right now, we’d still like you to share what areas of the church you’d like to serve in the future.
 Thank you!